Parents of teen charged in school shooting to stand trial

 The gun used in the shooting was given to Ethan Crumbley as an early Christmas present, prosecutors have said.

+Nicholson said prosecutors showed Ethan Crumbley presented a danger to the community and “that danger was apparent to an ordinary mind.”
+Testimony showed that Ethan Crumbley was a “troubled young man” and his parents knew it, she said.

+“But they purchased a gun which he believed was his,” Nicholson added.

-The Crumbleys’ attorneys have insisted the couple didn’t know their son might plan an attack and didn’t make the gun easy to find in their home.
+The Crumbleys’ attorneys insisted the couple didn’t know their son might plan an attack and didn’t make the gun easy to find in their home, but Oakland County Prosecutor Karen McDonald said Thursday that Ethan Crumbley reached out to his parents for help.

+And while no help was forthcoming, the coming trouble was foreseeable, she said.

+“You're allowed to be a terrible parent,” McDonald said. “if that's all this was, we wouldn't be here.”

-The counselor of a 15-year-old boy charged with killing four students at his Michigan high school says he told the teen's parents the morning of the shootings that he believed their son was a threat to himself and needed mental health support.
+Ethan Crumbley's counselor at Oxford High School testified earlier Thursday that he told the teen's parents the morning of the shootings that he believed their son was a threat to himself and needed mental health support.

-"I said as soon as possible, today if possible," Shawn Hopkins testified Thursday in the preliminary examination for Jennifer and James Crumbley.
-But, he testified, Jennifer Crumbley told him, "today was not an option because they had to return to work."
+“I said as soon as possible, today if possible,” Shawn Hopkins said.
+But, he testified, Jennifer Crumbley told him, “Today was not an option because they had to return to work.”

 “I didn’t want Ethan to be alone at home,” Hopkins added.